How to sell digital products with Stripe

 • Memberships and paid communities

-• Subscription based content or tools
+• Subscription-based content or tools

 Digital products scale well because there is no inventory, no shipping, and no geographic limit.